 The Hussars and the Hajdus roared with delight and orders were given to prepare a feast on the battlefield from the cattle and food taken back from the enemy.
-The dead bodies were gathered and piled up, Turks and Hungarians lay peacefully next to each other.
+The dead bodies were gathered and piled up, and Turks and Hungarians lay peacefully next to each other.
 The corpses were covered by thorny branches so as to keep away the meat-eaters.
 Only the ravens and the eagles could reach them from above, hence the saying that the proper cemetery of the borderland warriors was the stomach of birds.
 Esztergom was too close and there was no other way to bury them.
 A Turkish raiding party could show up at any time.

 Lord Balassa could not escape the memory of the poor dishonored maiden of Léva.
 A black mood engulfed him and sought out Lord Nyáry with a darkened face.

 “My Lord, what of the burghers of Léva?
 Everything here had been robbed of them.
 Should they not get their property back?”

 Lőrinc Nyáry was a jumpy and ill-tempered warrior.
 It suited him well in times of war but served him not in dealing with his fellow captains.
 He looked at Balassa scornfully and thought to himself how true it was what was said about the Captain of Léva behind his back: